 In either case, cultivating gratitude can replace those painful feelings with positive ones.

 Go at your own pace and include anything else that comes to mind:

 - Settle yourself in a relaxed posture.
-Take a few deep, calming breaths to relax and centre.
+Take a few deep, calming breaths to relax and center.
 Let your awareness move to your immediate environment: all the things you can smell, taste, touch, see, hear.
 Say to yourself: “For this, I am grateful.”

 - Next, bring to mind those people in your life to whom you are close: your friends, family, partner….
 Say to yourself, “For this, I am grateful.”

 - Next, turn your attention onto yourself: you are a unique individual, blessed with imagination, the ability to communicate, to learn from the past and plan for the future, to overcome any pain you may be experiencing.
 Say to yourself: “For this, I am grateful.”

 - Finally, rest into the realization that life is a precious gift.
 That you have been born into a period of immense prosperity, that you have the gift of health, culture, and access to spiritual teachings.
 Say to yourself: “For this, I am grateful.”